code-poel/cloudflare-sse-datastar/README.md

 # Cloudflare Worker: SSE, Datastar and Mustache.

-A Cloudflare Worker implementation of Server-Sent Events (SSE).
-This project implements Datastar's SSE protocol, includes Mustache for simple templating and uses a minimalist Cloudflare router library.
-The purpose of this project is to test the viability of using Cloudflare workers to drive a Datastar website.
-This is bare-bones.
-Future updates will focus on:

-- Streaming live Supabase database updates through SSE out to a frontend via a long-running connection
-- Integration with Cloudflare Pub/Sub or NATS
-- Some Ai experimentation (why not, it's all the rage)
+This repository an implementation of Datastar driven by a Cloudflare static asset worker sending Server Sent Events.
+It leverages a bare-bones router and Mustache for template rendering (if necessary).

 > **Note:** This project is currently experimental and serves as a Proof of Concept (POC).
 It may not be suitable for production use and is subject to change.
 Use it at your own risk.

-## Features

-- Server-Sent Events (SSE) implementation
-- Dynamic content updates using fragments
-- Repeating events with customizable intervals
-- Support for both static and dynamic content
-- HTML fragment merging with selectors
-- Signal updates for client-side state management
-- Script execution with customizable attributes
-- Fragment and signal removal capabilities
-- Automatic HTML minification
-- Built-in CORS support

 ### Demo Frontend

-The project includes a demo frontend that showcases all the major features of the SSE implementation.
-The demo provides interactive examples of:
+The project includes a demo frontend that showcases some features of the SSE implementation.
+The demo provides interactive examples.

-- Real-time clock updates using repeating events
-- Dynamic content merging with different selectors
-- Signal state management
-- Script execution
-- Fragment and signal removal
-- Heartbeat monitoring

 You can run the demo locally by following the development instructions below.